argonism/EsaCrawler/README.md

 ## Setup

-you need to specify environment variable ESA_ACCESS_TOKEN, ESA_TEAM_NAME in your .env file.
+You need to specify environment variable ESA_ACCESS_TOKEN, ESA_TEAM_NAME in your .env file.

 ``` .env
 ESA_ACCESS_TOKEN={YOUR ACCESS TOKEN}
 ESA_TEAM_NAME={YOUR TEAM NAME}